-Honorably discharged combat veterans or those with a campaign ribbon, and their surviving spouses, shall be preferred for appointment and employment.
+Honorably discharged combat veterans or those with a campaign ribbon, and their surviving spouses, get preferred consideration for appointment and employment.

 Military Service Credit

 Washington State Department of Retirement Systems offers military service credit to qualified public employees.

 Translating Military Training or Experience to WA State Licensure or Credentials

 People with military training and experience may count their training and experience towards certain civilian healthcare profession credentialing requirements if the state determines it is substantially equivalent to the state's standards.